Equal Pay and Wage Discrimination

 NYC Salary History Ban

-Under New York City law, it is illegal for employers to ask about an applicant’s salary history during the hiring process.
+Under New York City’s salary history ban, it is illegal for employers to ask about an applicant’s salary history during the hiring process.

-Inquiring about salary history during the hiring process can reinforce salary inequality and create pay inequity in the workplace.
+Inquiring about salary history during the hiring process can reinforce wage inequality and worsen the gender pay gap in the workplace.
 This is particularly harmful to women and people of color.
 Salary negotiations should be based on the applicant’s qualifications and the requirements for the job.

-If a potential employer has asked for your salary history in job postings, on applications, or in interviews, you can file a claim.
+The NYC salary history ban makes it illegal for a potential employer to ask for your salary history.
+If a hiring manager asks for your salary history in job postings, on applications, or in interviews, you can file a claim.